Changelog of the Helm Chart

 - Ability to replicate the

-pods - Improved database performance in single-node deployment when the database is managed by the Helm chart
+webandsidekiq_nodepods - Improved database performance in single-node deployment when the database is managed by the Helm chart

 - Removal of privilege escalation in the